 Total kilowattage x kWh rate = Hourly operating cost

-For example, let’s take an average 20- by 20-foot driveway.
-Assuming the homeowner wants full coverage for their snow-melting system, the square footage of the heated area would be 400.
+For example, let’s take an average 20ʹ by 20ʹ driveway.
+Assuming the homeowner wants full coverage for their radiant heating system, the square footage of the heated area would be 400.
 Multiply this by 50 watts and you get 20,000 watts.
 Divide 20,000 by 1,000 to get 20 kilowatts.
-Then multiply 20 by the national average kWh rate of $0.08, and you wind up with $1.60 per hour.
-If the snowfall lasts six hours, that snowstorm will end up costing you about $9.60 in operating costs.
+Then multiply 20 by the national average kWh rate of $0.15, and you wind up with $3 per hour.
+If the snowfall lasts six hours, that snowstorm will end up costing you about $18 in operating costs.
+If you set the same system to run for an additional 3 hours after the snow fall has stopped (a feature we call “after-run time” that helps make sure that the melted snow fully evaporates), then the total operating cost for 9 hours would be $27.
 Much less than hiring a professional plowing service!

 An even more affordable option for heating a driveway is to only heat the tire tracks.
 A WarmlyYours snow-melting heating mat is 2 feet wide, so if you need two sets of tire tracks for a 20-foot-long driveway with a 2-car garage, you’ll wind up with 160 square feet of heated area.
-When you apply this number to the formula, you end up with $0.64 per hour.
+When you apply this number to the formula, you end up with 8 kWh or $1.20 per hour.

 Snow Melting Systems for Driveways, Walkways and Patios